SystemsApproach/ops/provision.rst

 Proxmox.
 There is no need for a full-fledged IaaS mechanism, such as OpenStack.
-These VMs would then be recorded as first-class cloud resource in NetBox and the other tools described in this section, no different than a physical machine.
+These VMs would then be recorded as first-class cloud resource in NetBox and the other tools described in this section, no different from a physical machine.

 The unanswered question is why one might decide to do that, considering that Kubernetes already allows us to deploy multiple